LogoBotmonster Tech

 Home Assistant Smart Irrigation: Local Control, $25-89 Hardware

-Build a smart garden irrigation system with Home Assistant, rain sensor, and automations.
-Zero cloud subscriptions, full local control, affordable hardware.
+Build a smart garden irrigation system with Home Assistant, a rain sensor, and automations.
+No cloud subscriptions, full local control, $25-89 hardware.

 Snapcast Multi-Room Audio System: 5 Rooms Under $300